wyne-ybanez/Space-InvaderZ/README.md

 ## Acknowledgements

 - Special Thanks to Christopher Lis for his tutorial on how to create this game and to develop it further.

+- Thanks to friends and family for playing this game and testing it our for me.